-In order to meet long-term US energy goals, it is important that new buildings be as energy-efficient as is economically justified, since it will be much more expensive to retrofit these buildings after they are completed.
 ACEEE supports adoption and implementation of energy-efficient building codes at the state, local, and federal levels.
+In order to meet long-term U.S. energy goals, new buildings should be as energy efficient as is economically justified, since it will be much more expensive to retrofit these buildings after they are completed.

-Most states use a version of the International Energy Conservation Code (IECC) for their residential building code, which requires a minimum level of energy efficiency in new residential construction.
-Most commercial building codes are based on ASHRAE 90.1, jointly developed by the American Society of Heating, Refrigerating and Air Conditioning (ASHRAE) and the Illuminating Engineering Society (IES).
-The IECC also includes prescriptive and performance commercial building provisions.[iii]
+Most states use a version of the International Energy Conservation Code (IECC) developed by the International Code Council (ICC), an organization of building code officials.
+The IECC allows commercial buildings to meet ASHRAE Standard 90.1, jointly developed by the American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE) and the Illuminating Engineering Society (IES).

 Model code organizations frequently update building codes to achieve higher levels of cost-effective energy savings.
 As new codes are finalized, states are expected to adopt either these model codes or their own state-specific equivalents.
 DOE provides funding and technical assistance to states as well as to the code organizations.

 The ICC adopted changes to residential building codes for the 2012 IECC that provide about 30% savings in covered energy use compared to the 2006 edition.
 Those efficiency levels were maintained for the 2015 IECC while a new energy performance index, similar to the national home energy rating system (HERS), was added as an additional whole-building compliance method.
 ASHRAE 90.1 has achieved about a 30% savings in whole-building energy use for the 2013 update of its model commercial building code, compared to the 2004 edition.
 The ASHRAE 90.1-2016 version will achieve further savings.